Hindalzarah/ToDoList/README.md

 ### Unsolved problems and diffeclties:

+* I tried to sort my views based on the due date but I was unable to compete it because I used declared the due date as a string.

-I tried using the FlowData for my getSearchItems function but I was unable to successeed because I found it hard to understand.
+* I tried using the FlowData for my getSearchItems function but I was unable to successeed because I found it hard to understand.

 <hr>